CGSbioinfo/RnaSeq/README.md

 | --out\_dir OUT\_DIR.
 Path to out put folder.
 Default=rawReads/                                                  |
 | --sample\_names\_file SAMPLE\_NAMES\_FILE.
 Text file with sample names to run.
 Default=sample\_names.txt        |

+**Output:**
-**Output:** Fastqc files and folders will be created for each sample in the rawReads/ folder
+- Fastqc files and folders will be created for each sample in the rawReads/ folder.
+- Log file with version of the software used in rawReads/ folder.

 **Command example:**